Milkor MGL: Variants

 Several upgrades were made to the original design in the last decade.
 After over 12 years of production, and more than a decade of user feedback from different countries around the world, it became evident that a redesign of some component groups would make the weapon even more user-friendly and reliable while also simplifying maintenance.
 This development, known as the MGL Mk-1 was introduced to the market in 1996.
 All weapons previously supplied can be upgraded to the Mk 1 configuration.
 Parts, such as the steel barrel, are interchangeable with a minimum of workshop modifications involving a few special tools and cutting dies.

 Two "product improved" variants were introduced in 2004.
 The first is the Mk 1S, which replaces the aluminum frame of the Mk 1 with a stronger stainless steel body, a conventional trigger unit, and Picatinny rail support at the top, sides and bottom of the forend.
 The second variant is the Mk 1L, with the same features as the Mk 1S, but with a 140 mm long cylinder to fit special-purpose grenades such as tear gas canisters and less-lethal impact rounds that are too long to fit in the other models' shorter cylinder.
 The Mk 1L also features a sliding buttstock.

 Loading 40 mm grenades into USMC M32 launcher.

 US marine looks through the M2A1 reflex sight on the M-32.

 In 2006, the Milkor 37/38mm Multiple Anti-Riot (MAR) replaced the 40mm less-lethal Yima.
 The MAR is largely identical to other MGL models, but is adapted to fire standard 37/38mm less-lethal riot control rounds available today.

 The Milkor SuperSix MRGL (Multi-range Grenade Launcher) was developed in 2012 and features a new recoil reduction system, redesigned stock, strengthened construction and new optics.
 The SuperSix MRGL is capable of firing a wide range of low velocity (LV) and medium velocity (MV) munitions, which enables the user to engage a wider range of targets than possible with previous launchers, with a maximum range of 800 to 1200 m.
-Rounds can be fired in rapid succession of six rounds in less than 3 seconds (operator dependent) and has a standard six-shot area coverage of at least 20 × 60 m.
+Rounds can be fired in a rapid succession of six rounds in less than 3 seconds (operator dependent) and has a standard six-shot area coverage of at least 20 × 60 m.